-^{70.} Gov't Code § 11524(c).
+^{73.} Gov't Code § 11524(c).
 The special provision does not apply to the Department of Alcoholic Beverage Control.

-require an early and separate judicial review.
+prejudicial to a person that is the subject of agency action than any other adverse decision in the hearing process, and should not require an early and separate judicial review.
 In the interest of judicial economy, the proposed law eliminates the special appeal for denial of a continuance.
 Instead, an appeal on this issue is made with other matters judicially reviewable at the end of the administrative adjudication process.